FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R41

-Let's quickly revise what we have learnt today.
-In this tutorial we have learnt to,
+This brings us to the end of this tutorial.In this tutorial,we have learnt to,

  1. Modify the attributes of plot like color, line width, line style by passing additional arguments.